llm-bible/llm-bible.github.io/_publications/zhu2024is.markdown

 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2405.08460"}
   - {name: "Code", url: "https://github.com/FreedomIntelligence/FreshBench"}
-tags: ['Ethics and Bias', 'Has Code', 'Tools']
+tags: ['Tools', 'Has Code', 'Ethics and Bias']
 ---
 The rapid advancement of Large Language Models (LLMs) has led to the development of benchmarks that consider temporal dynamics, however, there